Kriss66684/Datamatics_WeatherForecasting_POC/README.md

 ==================================================================================
-Data Matrix BDD Cucumber Selenium Webdriver Rest-Assured Java Test Automation Framework
+DataMatics BDD Cucumber with Selenium Webdriver Test Automation Framework
 ==================================================================================
 This project is an test automation framework, which provides structured and standard way of creating automated test scripts for GUI, and API level tests(Extra Capabilaties).